Dataclasses in Python 3.7

 Why can’t (or shouldn’t)

-)?
+dataclassesstyle or functionality be off-loaded to the community to develop libraries (e.g.,attrsandtraitlets)?
 Is a “half” or “minimal” solution really worth adding enough value?Does Python standard lib need yet another competing mechanism to define a class or data container?

 Is all of these packages in the standard lib really that useful in practice?
 For example, is the CSV parser used when

-exists?Do these features in the standard library bog down the Python core team?
+pandas.read_csvexists?Do these features in the standard library bog down the Python core team?

 A recent talk at Python Language Summit in May of 2019, “Batteries included, But They’re Leaking“ by Amber Brown brought up some contentious ideas on the current state of the standard library (in practice, that ship has sailed many moons ago and I’m not sure there’s a lot of constructive discussion that can be had on this topic).